- Cardiac Surgery

-Board Certification: Cardiovascular Surgery, Royal College of Physicians and Surgeons of Canada (2017)
+Board Certification: Royal College of Physicians and Surgeons, Cardiac Surgery (2017)

 MPH, Harvard University (2015)